kubeflow/website/content/en/docs/components/pipelines/v2/pipelines/pipeline-basics.md

 For a task with a single unnamed output indicated by a single return annotation, access the output using `PipelineTask.output`.
 This the case for the components `square`, `add`, and `square_root`, which each have one unnamed output.

-For tasks with multiple outputs or named outputs, access the output using `PipelineTask.output['<output-key>']`.
+For tasks with multiple outputs or named outputs, access the output using `PipelineTask.outputs['<output-key>']`.
 Using named output parameters is described in more detail in [Data Types: Parameters][parameters-namedtuple].

 In the absence of data exchange, tasks will run in parallel for efficient pipeline executions.
 This is the case for `a_sq_task` and `b_sq_task` which do not exchange data.